Our Guide to Front Door Hardware: What You Need to Know

 Door bells are an essential piece of front door hardware.
 How would you know there was someone at your house without one?
 That being said, many people aren’t aware that they have a couple options with door bells and the chimes they play.

 Wired doorbells are directly hardwired to the electrical system of your home.
 While the wiring through your house is inconvenient to install and maintain, it does have its advantages.
 Wired door bells do not run on batteries.
 This will not only save you cost on batteries but also makes the door bell more reliable than one that isn’t hardwired.

 Wireless doorbells are the opposite of wired doorbells: they work off radio waves rather than being hardwired to the electrical system.
 This means there are less wires running throughout your home, however, it does run on batteries.
 It also has a larger range so that the bell could be heard throughout the house.

 Doorbells used to have only one option: a standard tone.
 While you can still get that, you have so many more options now.
 Its very common for someone to get a buzz or a chime rather than the ring.
 Its different but still not too long or overbearing.
 You do have the choice to also get music or popular jingles such as Take Me Out to the Ball Game!

 You Even Have Options with Your Door Hinges

-Most people don’t think about the hinges of their doors or the options available with hinges.
+Hinges are often the most forgotten piece front door hardware.
 They play a major role in the look of your door or how your door will open.
 We have a few suggestions for hinges that might help make that decision easier.